iechevarria/blog-generator/reading_md/how-to-do-nothing-odell-2019.md

 ---
-title: "How to Do Nothing: Resisting the Attention Economy"
+title: "How to Do Nothing"
 author: Jenny Odell
 year: 2019
 isbn: 9781612197494